 The Esso Bass Strait Oil Spill Response Waste Management Plan, details requirement for selecting waste management options and equipment and storage to be utilised to prevent secondary contamination.
-The Shoreline Protection and Clean-Up Plan and site specific Tactical Response Plans include information on staging areas and access points (refer Section 8.3.2 for details).
+The Shoreline Protection and Clean-Up Plan and site specific Tactical Response Plans include information on staging areas and access points.